cindias/cindias.github.io/_pages/photography.md

   <div class="col-sm-6 mb-4">
     <img src="/assets/img/tokyo.jpg" class="img-fluid rounded" alt="Shibuya Crossing in Tokyo">
     <h5 class="mt-3">Metropolitan Flow Dynamics</h5>
-    <p>Shinjuku station handles 3.34 million people daily, making it the world's busiest train station, and this crosswalk captures a fraction of that massive flow.
-As part of the Greater Tokyo Area's 37 million residents, these individuals demonstrate how extreme population concentration creates new patterns of human movement.
-This intersection shows infrastructure engineered to accommodate population densities that challenge conventional city planning models.</p>
+    <p>This photo was taken when I was traveling in Tokyo, Japan, and you feel something different when you're surrounded by a massive crowd all trying to cross the road together.
+Shinjuku station handles 3.34 million people daily, making it the world's busiest train station, and this crosswalk captures just a fraction of that flow.
+Being part of this movement with Greater Tokyo's 37 million residents shows how extreme population concentration creates entirely new patterns of human behavior.
+Standing in this intersection, I realized I was experiencing infrastructure engineered to handle population densities that shouldn't work according to normal city planning, yet somehow does.</p>
     <small class="text-muted"><i class="fas fa-map-marker-alt"></i> Tokyo, Japan • Jul 2025</small>
     <small class="text-muted d-block"><i class="fas fa-camera"></i> iPhone 13</small>
   </div>